 Beneficiary – Beneficiary or beneficiaries are people who gain the benefits from the trust agreement.
 The beneficiaries are given the assets from the trustor in accordance with the agreement.

-A trust can be of two types:
+A trust can be of three types:

 - Public trust

 - Public-cum-Private trusts

 Public trusts are trusts whose beneficiaries are the general public in a large or sizable number.
 These trusts are also known as Non-Profit Charitable Organization or Non-Government Organization.
 Public trusts can be further classified into two types

 Charitable and religious trust falls under the rule of “Charitable and Religious Trusts Act, 1920, Religious Endowment Act, 1863, Charitable Endowments Act, 1890, Bombay Public Trusts Act, 1950.